Grain foods are the foods we love that love us back. Bread, specifically, is a tasty and nutritious food at any age, and especially for healthy aging.

 - In a study with older adults aged 60-80 years, whole grain and cereal fiber intake were associated with lower total percent body fat and lower abdomen fat mass (“belly fat”).

 - Whole and enriched grains provide key vitamins and minerals to the body, including B-vitamins thiamin, niacin, riboflavin, and folate, as well as the minerals, iron, zinc, selenium, and magnesium.

 - Whole grains provide anti-oxidant and anti-inflammatory nutrients.
 Reducing oxidative stress by consuming whole grains is a likely mechanism for the protective effect from diseases associated with aging.

 The Recommended Dietary Allowance (RDA) for carbohydrates is 130 grams/day (500 calories) for men at least 38 of those grams and 25 of those grams for women should be in the form of fiber (not sugar or starch, which are also carbohydrates).

 - A slice of whole wheat toast at breakfast (2 g fiber)

-Dietary fiber from whole grains is important because it can help improve blood cholesterol levels and lower risk of heart disease, stroke, obesity and type 2 diabetes.
+Dietary fiber from whole grains is important because it can help improve blood cholesterol levels and lower the risk of heart disease, stroke, obesity, and type 2 diabetes.